|Cirrus Logic EP9302 200MHz ARM9 (ARMv4T)|

-Technologic Systems provides complete SJA1000 Linux driver support for TS-CAN1, including CANOpen high level protocol.
+Technologic Systems provides complete SJA1000 Linux driver support for TS-CAN1 and TS-7KV, including CANOpen high level protocol.
 Documentation and support for CAN application development are also provided.

-The TS-7300 SBC has on-board VGA video functionally integrated on the FPGA, and is enabled by default.
+The TS-7260 SBC has on-board VGA video functionally integrated on the FPGA, using the same TS-VIDCORE used on TS-7KV.

 7 LEDs, Jumpers, and Buttons

 The TS-7260 has two LEDs (one Red and one Green) available for user software.
 These LEDs may be used for diagnostics, status messages, and simple output.
 When power is first supplied to the TS-7260, both LEDs are immediately turned on under hardware control.
 Once the processor begins execution, the LEDs are turned off, and then flashed on and off again briefly.
 After booting is complete, these LEDs can be used for user applications.